apache/incubator-devlake-website/docs/Plugins/teambition.md

 This plugin collects Teambition data through its REST APIs.
 Teambition is an issue-tracking tool similar to Trello.

+## Supported Versions

+Available for Teambition Cloud.
+Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#data-sources-and-data-plugins) for more details.

 ## Metrics

 Metrics that can be calculated based on the data collected from Teambition: